peteroupc/peteroupc.github.io/randomfunc.md

 If a statistical distribution's [_probability density function_](https://en.wikipedia.org/wiki/Probability_density_function) (PDF) is known, one of the following techniques, among others, can be used to generate random numbers that follow that distribution.
 A PDF is a function that specifies each number's _probability density_ in that distribution, where each density is 0 or greater.
 Note, however, that a list of common PDFs is outside the scope of this page.

 - Use the PDF to calculate the probability density for a number of sample points (usually regularly spaced).
-Create one list with the sampled points in ascending order (the `list`) and another list with the densities at those points (the `weights`).
+Create one list with the sampled points in ascending order (the `list`) and another list of the same size with the densities at those points (the `weights`).
 Finally call `ContinuousWeightedChoice(list, weights)` to generate a random number bounded by the lowest and highest sampled point.
-- In many cases, random numbers that follow the distribution can be generated using [inverse transform sampling](https://en.wikipedia.org/wiki/Inverse_transform_sampling), that is, by generating `ICDF(RNDU01OneExc())`, where `ICDF(X)` is the distribution's _inverse cumulative distribution function_, or inverse of the integral of the PDF, assuming the area under the PDF is 1.
+- In many cases, random numbers that follow the distribution can be generated using [inverse transform sampling](https://en.wikipedia.org/wiki/Inverse_transform_sampling), that is, by generating `ICDF(RNDU01ZeroOneExc())`, where `ICDF(X)` is the distribution's _inverse cumulative distribution function_, or inverse of the integral of the PDF, assuming the area under the PDF is 1.
 Further details on such a technique or on finding integrals or inverses are outside the scope of this document.
 - Use _rejection sampling_.
 Choose the lowest and highest random number to generate (`minValue` and `maxValue`, respectively) and find the maximum value of the PDF at or between those points (`maxDensity`).
 The rejection sampling approach is then illustrated with the following pseudocode, where `PDF(X)` is the distribution's PDF (see also Saucier 2000, p.
 39).

         METHOD ArbitraryDist(minValue, maxValue, maxDensity)